Key takeaways

 Bottom line

 Working capital loans can provide access to cash to help cover various short-term expenses, including wages, debt, rent and utilities.
 Even startups or business owners with low credit scores can qualify for working capital.
 If you’re considering this type of loan, investigate the options and find the right loan for your business’s unique needs.
-In addition, before selecting a lender, shop around and ensure you get the most competitive interest rate and terms.
+Key to managing your working capital loan is having a budget and understanding where the money will most aid your business.

 Frequently asked questions